isitsamgallon/Ashen-Campaign/content/PCs/Wurinn 'Drache' Fuuldrusch.md

 Wurinn Fuuldrusch known primarily by his nickname Drache, is known to have ties to the Fort tulan mercenary group yet not much is currently known about his relations.
 He has spoken to [[Mordecai Reverence]] on occasion about the history of him and fort tulan but has not explicitly stated what occurred.
 He spent a large majority of his life working as a soldier but was always inclined to fight for the so called "little man", he is an optimistic man who attempts to see the good in people, if not a bit naive.

-Sometimes tension is caused by his intense moral compass as [[The Party]] may tend to act irrationally or with severe ill intent such as the murder of the kobolds during a random encounter, for which he still has not fully forgiven [[Kal Korrigan]] for the brutal way in which he acted.
+Sometimes tension is caused by his intense moral compass as [[The Party]] may tend to act irrationally or with severe ill intent such as the murder of the kobolds during a random encounter, for which he still has not fully forgiven [[Korrigan]] for the brutal way in which he acted.

 He is a charismatic and albeit somewhat flirtatious character whether he intends to or not and has his own way of sweet talking various characters, if all else fails he can tap into his more agressive side and utilize his size to be more of an intimidator, however it is rare he will use this.